What is a Laryngectomy?

 Comparison of Laryngectomy and Tracheostomy

-It is sometimes difficult to discern whether an individual has a laryngectomy or a tracheostomy.
+It is sometimes difficult to discern whether an individual has a laryngectomy or a tracheostomy from the appearance of the stoma or tube.
 It is vital to determine the difference and which one is present, particularly for emergencies.
-Communication and teamwork are also critical to keeping patients safe and preventing adverse events.
+If there is any question about the history, an endoscopy can determine if there is an upper airway present.
+Communication and teamwork are critical to keeping patients safe and preventing adverse events.

 The following algorithms and bedhead signs are available through the National Tracheostomy Safety Project: